Laser Hair Removal Geelong

 In terms of Lasers there are in fact several different types of Lasers used for hair removal.
 The gold standard used in the majority of medical based practices is called an Alexandrite laser, the term Alexandrite referring to the type of crystal inside the laser which determines the wavelength of the light it produces (called 755 nanometres).
 Other types of Lasers that can be used for hair removal are Diode (810 nm), Ruby (694 nm) and YAG (1064 nm).
 All of these different lasers can have a place in hair removal as different lasers will suit some patients and skin types better than others.
-At the Geelong Laser Medical Centre we have a range of hair removal lasers and this allows us to optimise our hair removal treatments by selecting the most appropriate laser for your hair type and skin type.
+At the Geelong Veins, Skin and Laser we have a range of hair removal lasers and this allows us to optimise our hair removal treatments by selecting the most appropriate laser for your hair type and skin type.

 Is the treatment permanent?

 The short answer is laser hair removal is often permanent but not always.
 The effectiveness of laser hair removal varies with several factors.